jasonheesanglee/LLM_Study/README.md

 - **Fine-Tuning**:<br>Updating the weights of the deep learning models to the desired purpose.
 - **N-Shot Learning**:<br>Suggest 0 ~ N number of the output example, it controls the deep learning model to produce a similar output that fits the desired purpose.
 - **In-Context Learning**: ----> ***LangChain***<br> Suggests a context to the deep learning model, and controls the deep learning model to produce the output based on this context.

+##  Types of LangChain and their functions

+**LLM**: Large Language Model -> Key component of LangChain that functions as an engine of the Generative Models.